anlowee/clp-bench/docs/adding-a-tool.md

-# Contributing
+# Add a tool

 🚧 This section is under construction.

-We encourage contributions that add benchmark results for various tools to support broader community development.

-## Adding new results

-To benchmark a new system, duplicate either [unstructured assets template] or [dynamically-structured assets template] and make necessary changes.
-Here is an overview of the content of the templates.
+To benchmark a new system, duplicate either [us-assets-template] or [ds-asssets-template] and make necessary changes.
+The files in the templates are as follows:

 - **`config.yaml`**: Contains essential benchmarking configurations.
-For details, please refer to the comments in the `config.yaml` under either [unstructured assets template] or [dynamically-structured assets template]

 - **`docker-build.sh`**: Builds the container as per the `Dockerfile` in the same directory.
-  Usually, only the `container_name` variable should be adjusted to match the `container_id` in `config.yaml`.

 - **`docker-run.sh`**: Runs the container, taking the dataset path as an argument.
-Typically, only the `container_name` variable needs alignment with `container_id` in `config.yaml`.

-- **`Dockerfile`**: Used for building the container, ensuring installation of the required tool and dependencies.
+- **`Dockerfile`**: Used for building the container, ensuring installation of the required tool to benchmark and dependencies.

 - **`launch.sh`**: Initializes and starts the tool (e.g., if it functions as a server or service).